How to Access LAADS Data

 This page offers users several options that may vary with each product:

 - Apply post-processing: post-processing may include many data transformation options such as parameter subsetting to deliver only those Science Data Set (SDS) variables that you require, spatial subsetting to reduce the geographic footprint, format conversion, resampling, etc. Offered post-processing options vary with each product type.
+Some post-processing examples are below.

 - Select delivery method: You can select a delivery method, the default being “Pull” and hit the “Submit Order” button.
 Once your order is processed and ready, you are notified by e-mail with details on how to download your ordered data products.